Skip to main content

 Symfony Integration

-The Perfbase Symfony bundle provides automatic profiling for HTTP requests and console commands via kernel event subscribers.
-Supports Symfony 5.4, 6.x, and 7.x.
+The Perfbase Symfony bundle provides automatic profiling for main HTTP requests via kernel events and console commands via Symfony Console events.
+Supports Symfony 5.4, 6.x, and 7.x on PHP 7.4 through 8.5.

 Installation